-Recommended Inverter/Charger Grounding Requirements
+ABYC Inverter/Charger Grounding Requirements

-• DC Grounding Connections:
+DC Grounding Connections:

-1) The DC grounding conductor (equipment ground) shall be:

-a) connected from the metallic case or chassis of the inverter/charger to the engine negative terminal or its bus;

-b) and, an ampacity equal to that of the DC positive conductor (under certain conditions, there may be an exception to allow this conductor to be one size smaller - refer to local standards).

-2) The inverter/charger's negative battery terminal and DC grounded conductor (negative cable) shall not be connected to the inverter case or chassis at the inverter/charger itself.
+- 1) The DC grounding conductor (equipment ground) shall be: - a) connected from the metallic case or chassis of the inverter/charger to the engine negative terminal or its bus; - and, an ampacity equal to that of the DC positive conductor (under certain conditions, this conductor may be one size smaller - refer the ABYC standard). - 2) The inverter/charger's negative battery terminal and DC grounded conductor (negative cable) shall not be connected to the inverter case or chassis at the inverter/charger itself.

-• AC Grounding Connections:
+AC Grounding Connections:

-1) The AC grounding conductor (green w/yellow stripe) shall be connected to the inverter/charger in a manner so that the AC ground connection will not be disconnected in servicing.
-This conductor is in addition to and independent of the DC grounding conductor.

-2) The neutral for AC power sources shall be grounded only at the following points:

-a) The shore power neutral is grounded only through the shore power cable and not grounded on board the boat.

-b) The inverter neutral shall be grounded at the inverter; and the output neutral shall be disconnected from ground when the inverter is operating in the charger/pass-through mode.

-c) On systems using an isolation transformer or a polarization transformer, the inverter neutral (and the transformer secondary neutral) may be grounded at the AC main grounding bus instead of at the inverter.
+- 1) The AC grounding conductor (green) shall be connected to the inverter/charger in a manner so that the AC ground connection will not be disconnected in servicing.
+This conductor is in addition to and independent of the DC grounding conductor. - 2) The neutral for AC power sources shall be grounded only at the following points: - a) The shore power neutral is grounded only through the shore power cable and not grounded on board the boat. - b) The inverter neutral shall be grounded at the inverter and the output neutral shall be disconnected from ground when the inverter is operating in charger/pass-through mode. - c) On systems using an isolation transformer or a polarization transformer, the inverter neutral (and the transformer secondary neutral) may be grounded at the AC main grounding bus instead of at the inverter.

+Note 1: See the ABYC standard for complete AC/DC grounding requirements.

+Installation

-2.6.5 Neutral to Safety Ground Bonding
+2.6.3 Neutral to Safety Ground Bonding

-The recommended standards for safely wiring residential, commercial, and mobile installations (e.g., caravans and boats) require that the neutral and safety ground be connected at the AC source; whether it is the utility feed in your home, an inverter, or a generator.
+The recommended standards for safely wiring mobile and marine installations require that the neutral and safety ground be connected at the AC source; whether it is an inverter, shore power, or a generator.
 This is to establish a specification that maximizes the possibility that a circuit breaker will activate if a hot-wire-to-ground fault occurs.
 These standards also require that the AC neutral be connected to safety ground (often called a "bond") in one, and only one, place at any time.
 The single bond is established in order to make the electrical panel's neutral line safe, by connecting it to ground.
-Without this bond, the neutral can have up to 120 VAC with respect to ground.
+Without this bond, the neutral can have up to 60 VAC with respect to ground.
 On the other hand, if more than one bond is established, currents can circulate between neutral and ground and cause "ground-loop" currents.
-These ground-loops can trip residential current devices (RCDs), cause an electric shock hazard, and may be the reason for other annoying side effects.
+These ground-loops can trip GFCIs, cause an electric shock hazard, and may be the reason for other annoying side effects.

-In applications where you are using an inverter as one of your AC sources along with another AC source (e.g., utility power or generator), there is the potential of having multiple connections (bonds) between neutral and ground.
+In applications where you are using an inverter as one of your AC sources along with another AC source (e.g., shore power or generator) there is the potential of having multiple connections (bonds) between neutral and ground.
 Therefore, you must ensure that the inverter does not also connect the neutral-to-ground while the other AC source is actively powering the inverter loads.
 This can be prevented if your inverter is equipped with automatic neutral-to-ground switching.

-WARNING: In most electrical systems, the neutral-to-ground bond is located in the main utility service entrance panel.
+WARNING: In most electrical systems, the neutral-to-ground bond is located in the main shore power service entrance panel.
 Remove any bond downstream from the inverter to prevent multiple bonds.
 If there is an inverter sub-panel - separate from a main electrical panel - it should have a removable wire that allows the neutral bus to be unbonded from the ground busbar.